 Best Time To Visit

-The best time to visit Sölden is always in the prime of winter, end of January to early March, but prices are much cheaper at the start and end of the season, so we feel there is better value to be had in the lower season.
-Stay anytime from October to December, some of January and then April through to May and you can grab a bargain at this luxury hotel and throughout the hotels in this region.
+The best time to visit Sölden is always in the prime of winter, the end of January to early March, but prices are much cheaper at the start and end of the season, so we feel there is better value to be had in the lower season.
+Stay anytime from October to December, some of January, and then April through to May and you can grab a bargain at this luxury hotel and throughout the hotels in this region.

 Our latest visit to this hidden gem was in April and although the meadows in the village were blooming with mountain flowers, including a carpet of pretty yellow crocuses which I loved, the conditions up the hill remained excellent.

 How To Get There

 Solden is located in the Tyrol ski region of Austria.
 It’s around a 1-hour drive from Innsbruck airport, which you can easily reach from London via British Airways and other carriers.

 You can access two glaciers from Solden, the Rettenbach and Tiefenbach glaciers.
 The skiing region on the glaciers covers an area of about 20 sqkm.
 This is the largest skiable glacial area of Austria.

 Solden was one of the locations chosen for the James Bond 007 movie, Spectre.
 If you would like to follow in the footsteps, or should I say ski indentations of Daniel Craig, or if you are looking for a dramatic place to be chased down slopes by villains, you must try Sölden.

 Even better, for 007 fans, ELEMENTS is now open, which is a world-first, cinematic installation dedicated to the world of James Bond.
 The installation focuses on the most recent film, Spectre, which was shot in Sölden but also showcases the other titles in the 24-film series.

 007 ELEMENTS guides visitors on a journey through a series of high-tech, interactive galleries, each distilling the craft of the signature elements that define a James Bond film, from the beautiful title sequences and dramatic scores to the jaw-dropping action sequences, the cars, gadgets, and technology, and the breath-taking locations.